Prlov

 Prlov is a municipality and village in Vsetín District in the Zlín Region of the Czech Republic.
 It has about 500 inhabitants.

 Etymology

-The origin of the name is unsure.
+The origin of the name is uncertain.
 According to one theory, the name is derived from the Czech words perlit, perlivý ('to sparkle', 'sparkling'), referring to local streams.
 In the oldest documents, the name was written as Perlow.

 Geography

 Prlov is located about 10 km south of Vsetín and 20 km east of Zlín.
 It lies in the Vizovice Highlands.
 The highest point is the hill Široká at 645 m above sea level.
 The Pozděchůvka Stream flows through the municipality.

 In the eastern part of the municipality is the fishpond Neratov.
 Together with its immediate surroundings, it is protected as a nature monument with an area of 1.9 ha.
 It is a preserved wetland ecosystem with the occurrence of many endangered species within the country, especially amphibians.